PsyTeachR/stat-models-v1/docs/03-multiple-regression.md

 :::{.info}
 **Representing nominal data using numeric predictors**

-Representing a nominal variable with $k$ levels in a regression model requires $k-1$ numeric predictors.
-Most numerical coding schemes require that you choose one of these three levels as a baseline level.
-Each of your $k-1$ variables contrasts one of the other levels level with the baseline level.
+Representing a nominal variable with $k$ levels in a regression model requires $k-1$ numeric predictors; for instance, if you have four levels, you need three predictors.
+Most numerical coding schemes require that you choose one of these $k$ levels as a baseline level.
+Each of your $k-1$ variables contrasts one of the other levels level with the baseline.

 **Example:** You have a variable, `pet_type` with three levels (cat, dog, ferret).